-For me the video installation, Partition: Niqab, is about the body and its frontiers, the woman's limited personal space, border and gender.
+For me the video installation, Partition: Nigab, is about the body and its frontiers, the woman's limited personal space, border and gender.
 My question to her was met with an unexpected and carefully considered response.
 For her, this video is an allegory of partitions and walls, for it says in the Quran: "Speak with them through the divan (niqab)".
 Maslauskaitė-Mažylienė: "The most interesting thing for me was to participate: to see the human reactions, to observe everything through the narrow gap for the eyes in the headwear [...]".
-The targeted tourist objects in Lithuania, and particularly Vilnius, are the background, and the strangeness and foreignness of the woman with a niqab is highlighted.
+The targeted tourist objects in Lithuania, and particularly Vilnius, are the background, and the strangeness and foreignness of the woman with a nigab is highlighted.
 In my opinion, this person (not necessarily a woman) is separated physically, socially and emotionally.
 The alienation of the human being is visible against the background of a Christian and industrial landscape.
 Invisible walls surround this figure and create a multiple wholeness of walls.
-The apparel and gender are the only distinguishable and visible parts; all other (religious, ethnic, racial) identity marks are created by our imagination through mass media and our social experience (see Figures.
+The apparel and gender are the only distinguishable and visible parts; all other (religious, tried to explain to their children that this was simply ethnic, racial) identity marks are created by our a human being".
+She found that through this short imagination through mass media and our social journey with a nigab her personal space was more experience (see Figures.
 4-7).
-For her, the video installation was interesting in the following ways: the reaction of people, and her own "experience of monitoring through a narrow gap in the headwear".
-Maslauskaitė-Mažylienė repeated the performance with the niqab at the Lithuanian Railway Museum in May 2018.
+For her, the video overwhelming than without it: "it is interesting to installation was interesting in the following ways: observe the world and people, and to know that the reaction of people, and her own "experience of they do not see you, do not recognize; as a woman monitoring through a narrow gap in the headwear".
+I feel safe in all senses, as an outsider, I feel that I am interesting and scary" (Interview summer 2018).
+Maslauskaitė-Mažylienė repeated the performance with the nigab at the Lithuanian Railway Museum In my view, this artistic performance has a strong in May 2018. element of social activism.

 Figure 4.
 Sigita Maslauskaitė-Mažylienė.
-Partition: Niqab (2017).
-Photo credit Kęstutis Stoškus.
+Partition: Nigab (2017).
+Photo credit Kestutis Stoškus.